 Treatment and Prevention

 The first and most important step of treatment is to find out and treat the cause of the aplastic anemia.
 People with aplastic anemia must do everything they can to avoid getting infections.
 If any develop, the infections are treated aggressively with antibiotics.
-Transfusions of red blood cells (RBCs) and platelets may be considered.
+Transfusions of red blood cells (RBCs) and platelets may be considered, but they are not the first option for treatment since they create a risk of rejection for a person who may later receive a transplant.

 Blood transfusions are used to replace the blood cells that are not being produced by the bone marrow the way they should be.
 Transfusions can replace RBCs and platelets, but white blood cells (WBCs) are harder to transfuse.
 People with aplastic anemia can receive blood transfusions for many years, but there are some complications that can develop from this treatment.
 RBC transfusions contain iron that builds up in the body and can damage normal tissues.
 Proteins on the transfused blood cells stimulate the immune system, and over time antibodies may be produced that destroy the transfused RBCs or platelets.